gatein/gatein-portal/README.txt

 *****************

 * mvn install -Ppkg-tomcat
-** Create a Tomcat delivery in pkg/target/tomcat/ and archives are stored in target
+** Creates a Tomcat delivery in packaging/pkg/target/tomcat/ ** Creates compressed archives in packaging/pkg/target/target

 * mvn install -Ppkg-jbossas
-** Create a JBossAS delivery in pkg/target/jboss/ and archives are stored in target
+** Creates a JBossAS delivery in packaging/pkg/target/jboss/ ** Creates compressed archives in packaging/pkg/target/target

 *****************
 * STARTING:
 *****************
 * On Tomcat: go to the tomcat directory (or unzip the archive in your favorite location) and execute 'bin/gatein.sh start' ('bin/gatein.bat start' on Windows)
-* On JBoss: go to the jboss directory (or unzip the archive in your favorite location) and execute 'bin/run.sh start' ('bin/grun.bat start' on Windows)
+* On JBoss: go to the jboss directory (or unzip the archive in your favorite location) and execute 'bin/run.sh start' ('bin/run.bat start' on Windows)

 * Go to http://localhost:8080/portal to see the homepage of the portal.
 That's it.